tangih/french_parser/README.md

 ### Polyglot similarity

 The limit of the previous approach is that our list may be empty, or the obtained candidates may be highly improbable.
 In that case, it is reasonable to think that the input word is actually not a mistake, but is absent from our lexicon.
 In that case, we are going to use word embedding to compute a similarity between words.
-We are going to use the polyglot dataset \cite{al2013polyglot}.
-Without going into too much detail, this is a light embedding that allows to encode both syntactic and semantic information about the words, as illustrated figure \ref{fig:features}.
+We are going to use the [Polyglot dataset](https://sites.google.com/site/rmyeid/projects/polyglot).
+Without going into too much detail, this is a light embedding that allows to encode both syntactic and semantic information about the words, as illustrated figure on the figure below.

 | syntactic (global level) clustering |  semantic (local level) clustering |
 |-------------------------------------|------------------------------------|